J.M.J. In our contemporary era, there are many competing images of women and womanhood.

 The National Organization for Women contends that women have been traditionally oppressed, especially because of their role as child-bearer.
 Therefore, they should now be aggressive in reasserting their “rights” to “reproductive freedom,” among other equality issues.

-Finally, Saint John Paul II, in harmony with Sacred Scripture and the Apostolic Tradition, believed women to be holy daughters of the Creator who possess an intrinsic beauty and value because they, like men, have been fashioned in the imago Dei--"the image of God."
+Finally, Saint John Paul II, in harmony with Sacred Scripture and the Apostolic Tradition, believes women to be holy daughters of the Creator who possess an intrinsic beauty and value because they, like men, have been fashioned in the imago Dei—“the image of God.”

-The Ever-Virgin Mother of God is the only woman hailed as both Virgin and Mother.
+The Ever-Virgin Mother of God, the Chaste, Holy Daughter of the Father, is the only woman hailed as both Virgin and Mother.
 She, more than any other person, cooperated freely in the inscrutable design of the Maker by yielding to the promptings of the Holy Spirit, thereby living with a zest to do good that is at once amazing and inspirational.
 Our Blessed Lady teaches us how to put aside our projects so that Christ can work in us His inimitable plan of salvation.

 The Madonna is, in the words of the Second Vatican Ecumenical Council’s Dogmatic Constitution on the Church (Lumen Gentium), the stellar example of “obedience, faith, hope and burning charity” (number 61) for all women, no matter their state in life.
 She reflects Christ and instructs all her daughters to do the same.
 Mary is the model for all peoples, but especially for women.

 When we recite the Holy Rosary, let us pray for women everywhere, that they may imitate Mary in her countless virtues.